NEGOTIATION IS OVER (NIO)

 While she was on a state-enforced vacation, the UF campaign evolved and emerged as Eleventh Hour for Animals.

 We are at war!
-And until the monkeys and other prisoners inside UF are released to sanctuaries, we’ve only just begun to fight!
+The animal-torture industry inside UF must be dismantled and the prisoners released.
+Until they are free, we’ve only just begun to fight!

 Animal Liberation will be achieved when the detriments of animal abuse outweigh the benefits.